-Bottom line, if you prefer more of a responsive or neutral-foam over traditional memory foam and you want coils for added support, it’s tough to beat this mattress considering you can sometimes snag a queen size around the $300 mark.
+Bottom line, if you prefer more of a responsive or neutral-foam over traditional memory foam and you want coils for added support, it’s tough to beat this mattress considering you can sometimes snag the bed for around the $300 mark.
 Pricing fluctuates often so it might behoove you to see what it’s currently being offered for on Amazon.

 We’ve been pretty impressed with the Nest Bedding Flip mattress.
 If you want a flippable mattress, it’s hard to find a better option on Amazon.

 While it has two sides, Nest Flip is also a hybrid mattress, so it contains coils, which is better for heavier people or people that just want/need extra support.
 In general, coils are also more durable than dense foam support structures, so this combined with the fact that it is double-sided means this mattress will likely have a long lifespan.

 Overall, we’d rate the “Medium” side of Nest Flip at about a medium on the firmness scale, and the “Firm” side somewhere between a medium-firm and firm.
 Back and stomach sleepers will find the mattress provides more than enough support and side sleepers will find the mattress to be fairly accommodating as well, on the “Medium” side.